Title image © thevampiredio

 In order to make these rules as accessible to as many tables as possible, I have tried to ADD rules rather than CHANGE existing rules... as much as possible.

-With that in mind, here is what stays the same:
+With that in mind, here is what STAYS THE SAME:

 - Action Economy: Each player has their normal set of actions (action, bonus action, reaction, movement).